Grant Submission Training Coordinator

 Training and technical assistance on grant writing and proposal submissions

 Conducting funding searches based on research background and publications

-Provision of direct assistance with budget and project development
+Direct assistance with budget and project development

-Review and workshop of narratives and other proposal elements
+Workshops on developing narratives and other proposal elements

-Coordination with collaborators, mentors, and funding agency contacts
+Coordinating with collaborators, mentors, and funding agency contacts